-Suffolk GP Federation provides a community pain management service for patients who live in West Suffolk.
+Suffolk GP Federation and West Suffolk Hospital provides a pain management service for patients who live in West Suffolk.

 We help and teach our patients to manage pain, taking a non-medicalised approach that lowers reliance on painkillers, reduces GP visits and focuses on early intervention before chronic pain has time to set in.